 In the mood to chase some waterfalls (and even more blueberries and blackberries)?
 Hike the Graveyard Fields Trail to two beautiful waterfalls on the Yellowstone Prong River.
 It’s two miles east on the Blue Ridge Parkway.

-Black Balsam Knob and Tennent Mountain Loop Trail: Directions & Details
+Black Balsam Knob and Tennent Mountain Loop Trail Map, Directions & Details

 Free parking is available off the Blue Ridge Parkway on Black Balsam Knob Road, located south of Asheville at milepost 420.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)